- Leads to qualification: Master of Music in Composition.

 - ECTS: 120 credits – two years of full-time study.

-Admission to the programme requires completion of a Bachelor of Music degree (or equivalent as recognized by the Norwegian Academy of Music) with a minimum of 80 credits (ECTS equivalent) in Composition.
+Admission to the programme requires completion of a Bachelor of Music degree (or equivalent as recognised by the Norwegian Academy of Music) with a minimum of 80 credits (ECTS equivalent) in Composition.

-During entrance examinations the applicant must demonstrate a high degree of artistic achievement through her or his original compositions.
+During entrance examinations, the applicant must demonstrate a high degree of artistic achievement through their original compositions.
 The applicants found most qualified will be admitted.

-Specific requirements for each concentration is further detailed in the course descriptions.
+Specific requirements for each concentration are further detailed in the course descriptions.

 Students graduating from the Master of Music in Composition Degree Programme demonstrate: